bmxcre1/LH/README.md

 >This is **NOT** a virus.
 It uses [ccapi](https://github.com/s-y-n-q/ccapi/releases/tag/2.3.0) which includes different files which may be flagged as malicious due to their intended nature of interacting with another program

 >When running the executable you may be prompted with a screen saying that the file is dangerous.
 This is because the application isn't signed.

+>The products longevity is completely reliant on how far the API it uses is maintained